 Quebec Premier Philippe Couillard said Monday that his government will continue to help the town of 6,000.
 He added that his thoughts were with those remembering loved ones.

-Much of downtown Lac Megantic was destroyed on July 6, 2013, by a raging fire caused when an unattended train with 72 oil tankers began rolling downhill toward the town.
-More than 60 tankers derailed and many exploded.
-Forty-seven people died and dozens of buildings were destroyed.
+Much of downtown Lac-Megantic was destroyed on July 6, 2013, by a raging fire caused when an unattended train with 72 oil tankers derailed as it rolled downhill toward the town, killing 47 people.

 Prime Minister Stephen Harper saluted the resiliency of the town's people and said those found guilty of breaking the law will be held to account.